 Share i is represented by the pair $(i, D_i)$ and we call i the share's index.
-The secret can also be expressed as $D_0$ .
-Any k shares with k different indexes from 1, 2, ..., n determine the secret's polynomial and can therefore be used to recover the secret's value, and any k-1 shares reveal no information since there are an infinite number of degree k-1 polynomials that go through the k-1 points corresponding to those share values.
+The secret can be expressed as $D_0$ .
+Any k shares with k different indexes from 1, 2, ..., n determine the secret's polynomial and can therefore be used to recover the secret's value, and any k - 1 shares reveal no information since there are an infinite number of degree k - 1 polynomials that go through the k - 1 points corresponding to the share values.

-There is a naive way to provide deception using Shamir's scheme, which is simply to choose polynomial points for each secret to be encoded, independently of the points of all other polynomials.
+Analogous to NAIVE for XOR secret sharing, with Shamir's scheme, we could simply choose independent polynomials for each secret.
 We call this scheme P\NAIVE and it requires mn shares, just as NAIVE did.
-There also is an analagous scheme to the SIMPLE scheme defined for the XOR case.
-Here, the simple scheme would choose k-1 polynomial points to be the same for all secrets.
-Each of the m secrets would then be defined by a distinct $k^{th}$ point, which is the secret value.
-To complete the (k, n) scheme, each secret would then require generating n-k+1 additional points on the polynomial defined by the first k points.
+An analogous scheme to SIMPLE, with Shamir's scheme, is to choose k - 1 polynomial points to be the same for all secrets.
+Each of the m secrets is then defined by a distinct $k^{th}$ point, which is the secret value.
+To complete the (k, n) scheme, we would then generate n - k + 1 additional points on the corresponding polynomial for each secret.
 We refer to this scheme as P\SIMPLE.

 We assume throughout this section that an adversary who compromises a share knows its index.
 This comports with our assumption of a powerful adversary and also reduces the amount of information that we assume a valid user is able to determine but is not available to the adversary.
 This would also simplify implementation of the approach considerably since a share's index can simply be stored with the share as is the case in many implementations of Shamir's scheme.
 Unfortunately, under this assumption, the P\SIMPLE scheme is highly insecure.
 This is because the k-1 shares that are common to all secrets can be immediately identified since they are the only ones that have their particular index.
 Suppose those indexes are $1, 2, \ldots, k - 1$ .
-Then, the adversary can simply put those shares together with each share that has index k, in turn, and recover all m secrets with only m reconstructions.
-Thus, with Shamir's scheme and with this assumption, P SIMPLE is not a viable approach.
-For this reason, we primarily compare our proposed NCP scheme against P NAIVE in the remainder of this section.
+Then, the adversary can simply put those shares together with each share that has index k, in turn, and recover all m secrets with only mreconstructions.
+Thus, with Shamir's scheme and with this assumption, P\SIMPLE is not a viable approach.
+For this reason, we primarily compare our proposed NCP scheme against P\NAIVE in the remainder of this section.